mike14747/hotel-worx-3/docs/REST-API-DOCS.md

 ]
 ```

-> ## '/api/room-types/id/:id'
+> ## '/api/room-types/:id'
 > * Takes in a room_type_id parameter in the url.
-> * Returns a single room type in an array containing only a single room type object.
+> * Returns an array containing a single room type object.
 ```
+// sample response from this route
 [
     {
         "room_type_id": 1,